 This is the bonus section of Sharesights – insightful reports that further expand the usefulness of the platform.

-For example, in the Contribution Analysis report, you can analyse in detail which of your holding is driving your overall portfolio performance in %.
+For example, in the Contribution Analysis report, you can analyze in detail which of your holding is driving your overall portfolio performance in %.

 Some of these reports are not available in the free plan, so more advanced investors who want access to them need to upgrade to one of their premium plans.

 Integration with InteractiveBrokers and Saxo Markets

 Recently, Sharesights formally announced an integration with InteractiveBrokers which allows retail clients to have their daily trades from Interactive Brokers and Saxo Markets to be automatically synchronized into their Sharesight portfolio.

 Once you’ve set up the sync, Sharesight automatically calculates your portfolio performance, and factors in the impact that FX movements, dividends, and corporate actions have on your investment returns from these platforms.

 What this means for you is that you have a single, consolidated view of your investments across multiple brokerages without any manual work.

 I believe this is just the start of their growing partner ecosystem and API interface to link many more brokerages and services around the world.

 Sharesight also supports a growing range of PDF trade confirmations and contract notes from over 100 other online brokers via the Broker email import feature, which you can set up to automatically forward to a custom Sharesight email address to have your trades on these supported brokers automatically synced within 5 minutes.